raustin9/Craft/README.md

     Father,
 }
 ```
-This is great, but we can do cooler things than just that
+This is great, but we can do cooler things than just that:
 ```
 enum Option<T> {
     Some(T),
     None
 }
 ```
 This is like the [Option](https://doc.rust-lang.org/std/option/) type in Rust.
-We can see that the `Some` variant of the enum holds a value `T`.\
+We can see that the `Some` variant of the enum holds a value `T`. \
 Here is how we would use such an `enum`:
 ```rust
 define func(input: i32): Option<i32> {